avigail-hasida-healthy/hio-hio/workshop/001 setup.md

 ## Setup the environment

-We will begin with installing java on the local computer, this is needed to run the openapi-generator-cli which generates the services' clients
+We will begin with installing java on the local computer, this is needed to run the `openapi-generator-cli` which generates the services clients

 Download the .dmg file from this [link](https://www.java.com/en/download/) and follow the installation instructions.